-Every year, AMVETS awards six $4,000 scholarships ($1,000 per year for four years) to help offset fees associated with attending an undergraduate, technical, or trade program in pursuit of a degree, certification or license.
+Every year, American Veterans (AMVETS) awards six $4,000 scholarships ($1,000 per year for four years) to help offset fees associated with attending an undergraduate, technical, or trade program in pursuit of a degree, certification or license.
 Applicants must be a child or grandchild of a U.S. Veteran and maintain a 3.0 high-school GPA.
 AMVETS also awards three $4,000 scholarships to children of veterans.

-Program offered through the commissaries and the Fisher House Foundation.
+This program is offered through the commissaries and the Fisher House Foundation.
 More than $16 million dollars have been awarded in seventeen years.
 Each commissary awards a $1,500 scholarship to a selected recipient.
-Open to children of active duty, Reserve, Guard, retired and fallen U.S. service members, and applicants must be under age 23 and have a 3.0 GPA.
+It's open to children of active duty, Reserve, Guard, retired, and fallen U.S. service members, and applicants must be under age 23 and have a 3.0 GPA.

-Researching, applying for, and (hopefully) receiving scholarships or grants is a time consuming--and often very frustrating--process.
+Researching, applying for, and receiving scholarships or grants is a time consuming, and often very frustrating process.
 Chances are, you won't get every one you apply for, so it's important to be patient.
-To increase the chance that your child will land one of those scholarships, it's worth spending time on each organization's website, carefully reading over the guidelines, requirements, and deadlines.
+To increase the chance that your child will land a scholarship, it's worth spending time on each organization's website, carefully reading over the guidelines, requirements, and deadlines.